MS22-Git/Data1202Assignment/README.md

 ```

 ## Explaination
-We are going to perform these codes in order to get 1000 rows
+We are going to perform these codes in order to get 1000 rows output.
+First of all, we created a function with the parameters and then we loaded the data from first row to last with givenn codes in the python file.
+Then, we count the value as df1